Renovating Names in Open-Vocabulary Segmentation Benchmarks: Experiments

-\boldparagraph{Implementation details} To generate context names, our default image captioning model is CaSED~\cite{conti2023vocabulary}, which retrieves captions by matching vision embeddings with text embeddings of captions from a large-scale external image-caption dataset PMD~\cite{singh2022flava}.
-For each dataset to be renamed, we train a renaming model for 60k iterations with a batch size of 16 only on the training set.
-See details in the supplements.
+\boldparagraph{Setup} We renovate three panoptic segmentation datasets respectively: MS COCO~\cite{Lin2014ECCV}, ADE20K~\cite{Zhou2017CVPRb}, and Cityscapes~\cite{cordts2016cityscapes}.
+To generate context names, our default image captioning model is CaSED~\cite{conti2023vocabulary}, which retrieves captions by matching vision embeddings with text embeddings of captions from a large-scale PMD dataset~\cite{singh2022flava}.
+We train a renaming model for 60k iterations with a batch size of 16 on the training set, then generate RENOVATE names for the entire dataset.

-\boldparagraph{Name baselines} We consider the only two other existing name baselines for open-vocabulary segmentation benchmarks: (1) Original class names; (2) OpenSeg class names, which were manually curated by previous researchers~\cite{ghiasi2022scaling}.